 This year I have been delighted to join the Editorial Board of the Irish Journal of Arts Management and Cultural Policy.
-Online and open access, it was set up in 2013 and has just revised its editorial policy with a new call for submissions by 19 January 2018.
+Online and open access, it was set up in 2013 and has just revised its editorial policy with a new call for submissions by 1 March 2018 (extended from 19 January 2018).
 There are a number of different areas in the journal and details of all the different sections (research articles, policy reviews, book reviews, etc) are here.
 If you are interested in submitting something, sharing your work or finding out more, please contact me or one of the other board members.

 The bit I’m particularly excited about